asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/keywords.md

 		- Sentinel-1A & Sentinel-1B: SLC

 - output
 	- Desired format of the API search results.
 If not specified, the default format is metalink.
+The preferred format is geoJSON.
 	- Example:
-		- output=json
+		- output=geojson
 	- Values:
-		- csv, json, kml, metalink, count, download, geojson, jsonlite
+		- geojson, csv, json, kml, metalink, count, download
 	- Notes:
 		- DOWNLOAD returns a bulk download script that includes the files returned by the search.
 See the [Bulk Download documentation](https://asf.alaska.edu/how-to/data-tools/data-tools/#bulk_download) for a full guide on using the bulk download script.